-Saint of the Day – 31 August – St Raymond Nonnatus O.deM.
-Religious Priest, Confessor, (1204 at Portella, diocese of Urgel, Catalonia, Spain.
-He was delivered by caesarean operation when his mother died in childbirth; hence the name non natus = not born – 31 August 1240 at Cardona, Spain of a fever).
-He was buried at the chapel of Saint Nicholas near his family farm he was supposed to have managed.
+Saint of the Day – 31 August – St Raymond Nonnatus O.deM (1204-1240).
+Religious Priest, Confessor, Cardinal, Founder of the Mercedarian Order.
+He was delivered by caesarean operation when his mother died in childbirth; hence the name non natus = not born.
+Born in 1204 at Portella, diocese of Urgel, Catalonia, Spain and died on 31 August 1240 at Cardona, Spain of a fever.
+He was buried at the Chapel of Saint Nicholas near his family farm he was supposed to have managed.
 He was Beatified on 5 November 1625 by Pope Urban VIII (cultus confirmed) and Canonised on 1657 by Pope Alexander VII.
 Patronages – against gossip, of silence, against fever, of babies, infants, newborns, childbirth, children, expectant mothers, pregnant women, falsely accused people, midwives, obstetricians, Baltoa, Dominican Republic, San Ramon, Costa Rica.
-Attributes – a Mercedarian friar wearing a cardinal’s red mozzetta, holding a monstrance and a martyr’s palm branch.

 From the time he was very young, he manifested a great devotion to the Most Holy Virgin.
 He prayed the Rosary every day in the hermitage of St. Nicholas of Mira .
 Once Our Lady appeared to him and promised him her protection.
 Afterward he was strongly tempted to sin against chastity but did not fall.
 He went to thank his Patroness and consecrated his virginity to her.
 Mary appeared to him again, showing her satisfaction and advising him to enter the Order of the Mercedarians (Order of Mercy), whose foundation she had inspired St. Peter Nolasco to make only shortly before, in 1218.